In this guide, you’ll learn 34 different types of meditation techniques. Plus, some advanced meditation styles too.

 Do you remember how you felt as though you were one with the world?
 Were you inwardly still and silent?

 That is open monitoring.

 A definition of open awareness is: Not intentionally focusing on one thing.
 Instead, opening the mind for the whole world to enter.

 How about an example:

 One of the best open awareness activities is to gaze up at the sky.
-You should feel as though you are not intentionally focusing on anything, but rather that everything is entering your mind freely.
+You should feel as though you are not intentionally focusing on anything.
+Everything is entering your mind freely.